wp-plugins/squirrly-seo/readme.txt

 == Frequently Asked Questions ==
 = How does Squirrly Wordpress Seo Plugin work? = Please watch the following video http://www.youtube.com/watch?v=ymh8DBKrfhw

+= How does the META Description work in Squirrly SEO Optimization? = Based on your article, Squirrly will find the most relevant text and add it in META Description.

 = Can I use squirrly on mobile? =
 Yes, on IOS and ANDROID, works both through the browser and wordpress app